7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Backup-Resources/Azure-Administration-Azure-Monitor.md

 - You open this resource in the Azure portal in order to see and analyze the telemety collected your app.
 The resource is identified by an instrumentation key (ikey)

+Azure Insight VM prevent user from accessing data they should not have access to

 ## Workflows

 Access Azure Monitor